ifarup/colourlab/README.md

 ## Constructing Gamut
-To construct a new Gamut we need to provide a colour space in the format provided by colour.space, and data/colour points provided by an colour.data.Data class.
+To construct a new Gamut we need to provide a colour space in the format provided by colour.space, and data/colour points in the format given the colour.data.Data class.
 If we want to construct the new Gamut in the colourspace RGB and the fictive points my_points, we would do it as follows

 #### For convex hull
 ```python